t-cms/portfolio/README.md

 ## Work Experience
 **Data Analyst/ Journalist Fellow @ Howard Center for Investigative Journalism (_August 2024- Present_)**
 - Develop and publish  data-driven investigative stories
-- Learn web development, interactive design, and coding in languages such as Javascript and Python
+- Learn web development, interactive design, and coding in languages such as JavaScript and Python
 - Use R and Python for data analysis
 - Use HTML/ CSS for webpage development
 - Contribute to innovative and impactful journalism